Downtown Toronto: Retail

-Downtown Toronto is home to the flagship department stores of The Bay, Saks Fifth Avenue and Nordstrom (formerly Sears Canada).
+Downtown Toronto is home to the flagship department stores of The Bay, Saks Fifth Avenue and Holt Renfrew.
+The traditional shopping districts concentrated on Queen Street West and King Street East have seen recent growth to encompass the area surrounding Sankofa Square.
+The Old Town portion of the downtown, stretching from St. Lawrence Market to the Distillery District is home to many furniture stores, interior design studios and contemporary casual dining options.

 The CF Toronto Eaton Centre, a large, multilevel enclosed shopping mall and office complex that spans several blocks and houses 330 stores, is the city's top tourist attraction with over one million visitors weekly.
+Other indoor shopping malls include College Park, the Tenor, Aura, Yorkville Village, Atrium on Bay, Village by the Grange, Manulife Centre and the PATH underground city network, the largest underground shopping complex in the world.

+Emerging retail destinations include Mirvish Village, the Well and the renovated St. Lawrence Market North.

 Transportation

 Yonge Street, a major arterial route in the city, begins at the northern shore of the Toronto Harbour and runs through downtown, continuing north all the way to the city of Barrie, Ontario.
 Other notable streets include Dundas, Bloor, Queen, King, and University.

 The Toronto Transit Commission administers the Toronto area's public transportation system, including buses, streetcar, and subways.
 The regional public transportation service, GO Transit, also provides bus and commuter train service to downtown Toronto from its hub, Union Station.
 Union Station is the city's major intermodal transportation hub, providing access not only to local and regional public transit, but also to inter-city rail services like Via Rail.

 In addition to surface-level pedestrian sidewalks, much of downtown Toronto is also connected through the PATH Underground, an extensive network of underground pedestrian tunnels, skyways, and at-grade walkways.

 Nearby airports include Billy Bishop Toronto City Airport, which is adjacent to the downtown area, and the much larger Toronto Pearson International Airport located 27 km to the northwest.